Karachi LaJamia

 Syllabus (2022)

 This syllabus is a proposal for imagining study as a form of sociality, as a practice for remembering, and as a method for undoing and unlearning the state.
-Against all the ways in which the university is mobilised as a site for building, imagining and perpetuating the myths and erasures of the new nation-state, this syllabus proposes pedagogical methods and practices to unveil and destabilise the violence of the nation-building project.
+Against all the ways in which the university is mobilised as a site for building, imagining and perpetuating the myths and erasures of the nation-state, this syllabus proposes pedagogical methods and practices to unveil and destabilise the violence of the nation-building project.
+To learn, to witness, to connect, in defiance of the boundaries demarcated for us by the state and its institutions, is the work we set out to do.

 This syllabus was produced for the exhibition Proposals for a Memorial for Partition curated by Murtazi Vali at Jameel Arts Center Dubai.